 We are a multinational, science-based pharmaceutical company.
-We develop, manufacture and market prescription and OTC pharmaceutical products, as well as active pharmaceutical ingredients, primarily in the United States, Canada and Israel.
+We develop, manufacture and market prescription and OTC pharmaceutical products, as well as active pharmaceutical ingredients, primarily in Israel, Canada and the United States.
 Our primary areas of focus include topical creams and ointments, liquids, capsules and tablets.
 We operate principally through three entities: Taro Israel and two of its subsidiaries, Taro Canada and Taro U.S.A.

 We generate most of our revenues from the sales of prescription and OTC pharmaceutical products.
-Portions of our OTC products are sold as private label products primarily to chain drug stores, food stores, drug wholesalers, drug distributors and mass merchandisers.
-In 2002, 2001 and 2000, AmerisourceBergen Corporation, a major drug wholesaler and currently our largest customer, accounted for approximately 22%, 13%, and 8% of our consolidated sales, respectively.
+Portions of our OTC products are sold as private label products primarily to chain drug stores, food stores, drug wholesalers, drug distributors and mass merchandisers in the United States.
+During the past three years, three major drug wholesalers in the United States accounted for the following proportion of our total consolidated sales in millions: